Blue Cross Blue Shield Medicare Advantage Plans Review

 PPO

-If provided in your area of residence, preferred provider organization (PPO) plans offer more freedom than HMOs, so you can visit any provider that is in the network.
+If provided in your area of residence, preferred provider organization (PPO) plans offer more freedom than HMOs, so you can visit any provider in the network.
 Moreover, you might not need a referral to see a specialist or pick a primary doctor.
 You’re welcome to seek out-of-network care, but it may be more expensive with a PPO plan.

 Quick Tip: